JsExpertCoder/sorting/README.md

 # Sorting
-Random study about sorting algorithms
+Random study about sorting algorithms and data structures